 As a teen during the 1970s, Steven worked diligently on the family farm near Versailles, operating equipment in the fields, working in the shop, and raising livestock for 4-H and FFA projects.
 Sadly, Steven was killed in a farming accident at age 18.
 His parents, Melvin and Mary Ann, wished to honor their son’s memory with a scholarship for a Versailles High School graduate majoring in an agriculture-related field.
 “The farming environment today is highly competitive and a huge investment,” said Melvin.
 “Education is important when it comes to managing farms and finances.”

-Alice Kruckeberg Swinger Fund for International Travel
+James and Alice Kruckeberg Swinger First International Travel Fund

 A 1947 graduate of Versailles H.S. and former professor at Wright State Univ., Dr. Swinger established this fund to provide an annual award to a Versailles H.S. student and parent to travel to London, England.
 “International travel helps students enlarge, deepen and strengthen their vision of the world and its people,” said Dr. Swinger.
 “It also helps students enlarge their vision of themselves and their hopes for the future by broadening their view of the planet and the different cultures in it.”